nsatter/sequelize-templates/README.md

 ## Usage

-Sequelize-Generator can be used as a command line utility or can be imported as a node module
+Sequelize-Templates can be used as a command line utility or can be imported as a node module

 ### Command Line Example

-`sequelize-generator g generator.json --host localhost`
+`sequelize-templates g templates.json --host localhost`

-Call `sequelize-generator` with no parameters for the full list of settings
+Call `sequelize-templates` with no parameters for the full list of settings

 *All settings can be configured in the config file, but the command line takes priority.*

 ## Testing

-You must setup a database called `sequelize_generator_test` first, edit the `test/config.js` file accordingly, and then enter in any of the following:
+You must setup a database called `sequelize_templates_test` first, edit the `test/config.js` file accordingly, and then enter in any of the following:

     # for all
     npm run test